 In the applicant’s detailed view, you can review additional headshots, video reels and audio submissions, view the candidate’s cover letter, and click to view the candidate’s resume, full profile, and credits.

-You can also "Move" candidates to the Unscheduled or Hire & Pay folders, put them in the “Yes” or “No” folders, "Message," “Request Audition,” or "Add to Shortlist" by clicking the appropriate buttons:
+You can also "Move" candidates to the Unscheduled or Hire folders, put them in the “Yes” or “No” folders, "Message," or “Request Audition” by clicking the appropriate buttons:

 To view the roles an applicant applied to, click the “Roles & Auditions” button at the top of the applicant detail view: